realsan444/Theeny/README.md

 # Known Issues:
 - The Arthur Morgan shot can one-shot.
 Impending fixes.
 # Updates
+## Version 1.8.3-beta
+- made all text more confortable
+- Tooltip is now at the back of the card
+- ai cards are centered
+- cards are bigger
+  version made by santhedev
 ### Version 1.8.2-beta
 - Tooltip now shows what a card does
 - Heal effect